ABOUT

 • Produce - CSA's, restaurant, health food stores, famers markets as outlets

-• Service - consulting on strategies, solutions, workshops, classes with particular focus on design solutions for growing year-round at higher elevations
+• Service - consulting on strategies, solutions, workshops, classes with particular focus

-All phases of this business use only organic (though not officially certified - are you kidding? who has time or $ to jump through THOSE hoops??), non-GMO products and methods.
+All phases of this business use only organic (though not officially certified - are you kidding?

-Currently (2020), primary focus is on offering seeds, seedlings and service, with some produce available August - October.
+Currently (2023), primary focus is on offering seeds, seedlings and service, with some produce available August - October.

 Why Tomatoes?
 Perhaps this question merits and in-depth blog post.
 But for the moment, check out this article: